BmKohl/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-This is the repo to submit for my Data Scientists Toolbox course
+This is the repo to submit for my Data Scientists Toolbox course.